marsbroshok/mlops-labs/lab-12-kfp-pipeline/README.md

 ## Lab setup

 ### AI Platform Notebook and KFP environment
-Before proceeding with the lab, you must set up the lab environment.`
+Before proceeding with the lab, you must set up the lab environment as outlined in the 00-series labs.

 ### Lab dataset
 This lab uses the [Covertype Dat Set](../datasets/covertype/README.md).
 The pipeline developed in the lab sources the dataset from BigQuery.
 Before proceeding with the lab upload the dataset to BigQuery: